rohanburger/digital_portfolio_18-10-2025/README.md

  - https://github.com/rohanburger/Mock-interview

 ### Reflection
- - **Situation** The questions were provided to us via blackboard.
+ - **Situation:** The questions were provided to us via blackboard.
- - **Task** I was tasked to record myself asnwering the provided questions , to similate a interview environment.
+ - **Task:** I was tasked to record myself asnwering the provided questions , to similate a interview environment.
- - **Action** I recorded myself reading the question , then proceeding to answer it.
+ - **Action:** I recorded myself reading the question , then proceeding to answer it.
- - **Result** The video was recorded an uploaded onto GitHub , no marks have been received.
+ - **Result:** The video was recorded an uploaded onto GitHub , no marks have been received.

 ## Professional Networking
 ### Evidence
+ -  For the Professional Networking we where tasked with reading through documetation provided to us.
+After reading through the documentation we where required to write a quiz surrounding the documentation
 ### Reflection
  - **Situation**
  - **Task**